Trace the footsteps of Charles Baudelaire’s Flâneur and take in the sights and sounds of cities from Paris to Havana on these walking tours

 Where: Valparaiso, Chile

 What will I experience?
-There’s no better city to experience graffiti and street art in the southern Hemisphere than Valparaiso.
-Known as Chile’s capital of culture, this port city is famous for its cliffside cobbled pavements and bohemian vibes, as well as being the former home of Nobel prize-winning Chilean poet, Pablo Neruda.
+Known as Chile’s capital of culture, the port city of Valparaiso is famous for its cliffside cobbled pavements and bohemian vibes, as well as being the former home of Nobel prize-winning Chilean poet, Pablo Neruda.
+Learn where to get delicious local bread, the best dive bar to drink at after sundown, walk through the red light district and poverty-ridden parts of town–this is not a tour that’s been cleaned up for tourists.

 The streets here are an open-air museum, filled with murals and graffiti, which first flourished in secret as an expression of protest against military dictator Augusto Pinochet in the 1970s.
 Whilst street art can be found all over Valparaiso, much of it is concentrated in the hilly neighbourhoods of Cerro Concepción, Cerro Alegre and Cerro Bellavista.